 - 1/3 cup light brown sugar packed

 - 1 teaspoon ground cinnamon

-- Reduce the oven temperature to 350 degrees.
-Spray an 8x8" baking dish with cooking spray.
+- Preheat the oven 350 degrees F when you're ready to bake the casserole, and spray an 8x8" baking dish with cooking spray.

-- Beat or whisk the butternut squash, eggs, maple syrup, milk, butter, and salt until smooth (or as smooth as possible).
-Pour into prepared baking dish.
+- Beat the butternut squash, eggs, maple syrup, milk, butter, cinnamon, vanilla and salt until smooth, then pour into the prepared baking dish.

-The maple syrup may be substituted with granulated sugar, brown sugar, or honey.
+- The maple syrup may be substituted with your favorite sweetener.

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.